 - Company Size: 251 – 1,000 users

-DEG, the German Development Finance Institution, a subsidiary of KfW Group, began searching for a new on-premise intranet solution because it wanted a more modern platform.
+DEG, the German Development Finance Institution, a subsidiary of KfW Group, began searching for a new on-premises intranet solution because it wanted a more modern platform.
 The new intranet had to be located on their own server on-premises, as opposed to on the cloud.

 Its former intranet, an SAP-based system, was mainly used for text and documents, but it was neither user-friendly nor visually attractive.